Manage your child's health with MyChart.

 Common eczema medicine

-There is one common type of eczema medicine: a corticosteroid cream that is spread on the skin.
-Although the cream can be bought over-the-counter, most children with sevre eczema will benefit from stronger creams that your health care provider can prescribe after he examines your child at the clinic.
+There is one common type of eczema medicine: a corticosteroid cream or ointment (hydrocortisone 1%) that is spread on the skin.
+Although the cream can be bought over-the-counter, most children with severe eczema will benefit from stronger creams that your health care provider can prescribe after he examines your child at the clinic.